How Many Edge Computing Tools Do You Need to Know to Get an Edge Computing Job?

 Reality: Senior engineers are hired for judgement and delivery.

-Final answer: how many edge computing tools should you learn?
+So how many edge computing tools should you actually learn for a UK edge job?

 For most job seekers: